Vyral/base-template/_posts/2021-01-18-what-are-the-hidden-costs-of-homeownership.md

 **5\.
 Property utilities.** Get a copy of these from the previous owner of the property so you can factor in an estimate of these costs.
 These include heating, electricity, water, sewer, etc.

-If you can think of another hidden cost of homeownership or have any questions, don’t hesitate to reach out via phone or email.
+If you can think of another hidden cost of homeownership or have any questions, don’t hesitate to call or email us at 717.216.0860 or dave@davehooketeam.com.
 We’ll follow up and take excellent care of you.